 - Cover and store cupcakes at room temperature for 1 day or in the refrigerator for up to 1 week.
 Hi-hat cupcakes do not freeze well.

-Make ahead tip: You can make the cupcakes and frosting separately 1 day in advance.
+- Make Ahead Instructions: You can make the cupcakes and frosting separately 1 day in advance.
 Cover and refrigerate both overnight.
 Continue with step 5 the next day.

 - Special Tools (affiliate links): Stand Mixer | 3.5qt Sauce Pan | Double Boiler (optional) | Whisk | Piping Bags (Disposable or Reusable) | Wilton #12 Piping Tip | Cooling Rack